Privileged Access Management

 to allow production, not to prevent it - that's the real challenge

 My experience in short:

-- I've been developing through IT production applications to the current level of being a quite decent IT (security) architect.
+I've been developing through IT production applications to the current level of being a quite decent Senior security architect.

-- My team brought a software solution following this principle into production and drove its maturity grade.
+My team developed and deployed a software solution following this principle into production and drove its maturity grade.

 Detailed problem statement:

 Principle to mitigate the risk und operations perspective

 Tool selection to implement preventative and detective controls